LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 Figure 11

-5. Specify, or associate the App Service instance with your application
+5. Specify, or associate, the App Service instance with your application

 ![Publish your application](media/89177ae5689c32f917b8d609f07f8ecc.png)